yamtl/viatra-cps-batch-benchmark/README.md

 ## Model transformations used for the experiments

 Below we provide pointers to the solutions of the transformation used in our adaptation of the **batch component** of the VIATRA CPS benchmark, giving pointers to where they are defined in the original benchmark, if available.
+These projects have been built as separate standalone executable jars, which we call *runners*.
+The runners used for the experiments together with the process used to build them is explained at the end of this section.

+### Solutions used in our experiments

 Our solution:
 * [YAMTL](https://github.com/yamtl/viatra-cps-batch-benchmark/tree/master/m2m.batch.cps2dep.yamtl)